Code-Institute-Submissions/ConRdav-CI-PP5-BucketList_OctResub/README.md

 #### Contact
 - Used by users for any queries related to the website.
 - Admins have the function to approve the request

+## Credits
+- All the prepopulated information for excursions and adventures were copied and modified from travel sites.
+This were Wanderlust, Lonely Planet, Vacation Ideas, The Culture Trip, Travellers WorldWide, The Crazy Tourist and Trip Advisor.
+- All the images used in the advenutre and excursion models were downloaded from google images and I take no credit over them whatsoever.